 As with religion, there are the strict devotees and those who are less strict.
 There are many different interpretations of what a vegan lifestyle should look like.

 It’s not a black and white situation as some try to make out.
 Can vegans have honey or avocados or cucumbers?
-I think we covered the last two in the previous section.
+Where do vegans draw the line?

-But if you’re a honey eating vegan then you’re still making a huge contribution to minimising the animal cruelty and suffering which goes on every single day due to industrial farming practices.
+But if you eat honey yet are vegan in every other way then you’re still making a huge contribution to minimising the animal cruelty and suffering which goes on every single day due to industrial farming practices.

 You could try to avoid large scale, commercially produced honey and buy from smaller, local producers where you can maybe check the provenance and even ask the beekeeper some questions about the bee’s welfare.